caseyamcl/phpoaipmh/README.md

 * PSR-12 Compliant
 * Composer-compatible
 * Unit-tested
-* Prefers Guzzle (v6 or v5)for HTTP transport layer, but can fall back to cURL, or implement your own
+* Prefers Guzzle (v6, v7, or v5) for HTTP transport layer, but can fall back to cURL, or implement your own
 * Easy-to-use iterator that hides all the HTTP junk necessary to get paginated records

 ## Installation Options